tomshannon1/besopy/README.md

 ## Future work

 This software is quite resource intensive, depending on the number of elements used in the design.
 Therefore, this software would highly benefit from running on a distributed cluster like Google Dataproc or AWS EMR.
+Additionally, this could benefit by using sparse matrices.
+In the past, I have tried to refactor to make it work with sparse matrices, but the solvers did not produce the correct output and made physically incorrect designs.

 ## Contributers
 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->